Welcome to the Allied Health page of BKMA

 Depending on the country and local health care systems, allied health professions are regulated with a basic degree qualification and a regulatory body registration.
 The precise titles, roles and requisites of allied health professionals may vary considerably from country to country.

 International / UK Registration

-Most of the Allied Health Professions are in skill shortage list in various countries like Middle East, Australia, Canada, US and UK.
-Having a degree in these subjects from India (including Kashmir) there are good chances of getting registered and securing a job in these countries with opportunities for growth and development.
+Most of the allied health professions are on skill shortage lists in various countries like the Middle East, Australia, Canada, US, and UK.
+Having a degree in these subjects from India (including Kashmir) there are good chances of getting registered and finding a role through which you can practise and benefit patients in these countries.
 Detailed information is mentioned below.